Graduate College Travel Award Application Form

 - Students should document any paper, poster, presentation, exhibit, performance, research, or professional development planned.
 This documentation may be an acceptance letter or other confirmation for the destination; an invitation from a laboratory, archive or collection, field or clinical site to allow the student to do research at their location; confirmation of a performance or exhibit; or an email from a faculty advisor supporting participation an event for professional development.

-- The student must submit a detailed budget for the proposed travel using the Estimated Expenses form below..
+- The student must submit a detailed budget for the proposed travel using the Estimated Expenses section of the application form below.
 Applicants should budget for the least costly mode of travel and lodging.
 Students are encouraged to pool resources whenever possible; for example, if a number of students within a department/program are attending the same conference.
 Travel expenses may include items such as: parking, airfare or train ticket, roundtrip mileage at current IRS rate, poster printing fee, registration fee, food, lodging, and taxi/bus/shuttle fares.
 Alcoholic beverages are NOT an allowable expense.

 - Within two weeks of the completion of the conference or approved travel, an uploaded report of actual expenses using the Graduate Student Travel Award summary form must be submitted.
 Original receipts are to be submitted to your department.